Skip to main content

 • Requirements may differ based on your specific situation

-• Some applicants assume that submitting Form I-956 automatically leads to regional center designation, but in fact, USCIS evaluates each application based on the evidence provided and compliance with the EB-5 program requirements.
+• Some applicants assume that submitting Form I-956 automatically leads to regional center designation, but it is subject to USCIS approval based on the provided evidence.

 Edge cases and variations